Joan White

-Joan White (1909-1999) was a British actress, theatre director and educator who over a career that spanned 65 years became a popular figure on the London stage, appeared in films and television and produced and directed plays on both sides of the Atlantic, and trained many of the young to follow in her footsteps.
+Joan White (3 December 1909 – 8 June 1999) was a British actress, theatre director and educator who over a career that spanned 65 years became a popular figure on the London stage, appeared in films and television and produced and directed plays on both sides of the Atlantic, and trained many of the young to follow in her footsteps.
 She worked with such storied names as Laurence Olivier, Paul Scofield, Tyrone Guthrie, and Christopher Fry in their successes, and with others such as Rex Harrison, Mischa Auer and Tyrone Guthrie in their failures.
 As a master of the art of high comedy she entertained numberless audiences, and through her students left an indelible mark on the future of her profession.

 Early life

-Joan White was born on 3 December 1909 in Alexandria, Egypt, where her father was managing the laying of undersea telegraph cables.
+White was born on 3 December 1909 in Alexandria, where her father was managing the laying of undersea telegraph cables.
 Her parents were Henry and Kathleen White.
 Her father's work then took him and the family to Portugal, the Azores and Gibraltar.
 At age 12 Joan went to board at St Helen's School for Girls in Northwood, Middlesex.
 After this she entered the Royal Academy of Dramatic Art, and graduated in 1931.

 While still at RADA, White applied to the Cambridge Festival Theatre where Tyrone Guthrie was directing.
 She was given an apprenticeship, and after the usual donkeywork was cast as Azorah in the first production of Tobias and the Angel by James Bridie.
 This show went on a tour to Glasgow in 1930.

 London

 Next came a part in Leonid Andreyev's Betrayal, which was transferred to the Little Theatre in London, January 1931.
 David Horne and Flora Robson were in the cast.
 Producer Anmer Hall and Guthrie then moved the company to the Westminster Theatre in London, where a season was presented including Bridie's The Anatomist, Sierra's The Kingdom of God, Love's Labour's Lost and Six Characters in Search of an Author.
 White was cast in the premiere production of Jonah and the Whale by Bridie.
 The Sketch commented:

 A play by Guthrie himself, Follow Me, was not a success.
 White appeared in a film with Charles Hawtrey, The Melody-Maker.

-Over 1933 and 1934 several plays in London theatres had very short runs, including Our Mutual Father with a young Rex Harrison.
+Over 1933 and 1934, several plays in London theatres had very short runs, including Our Mutual Father with a young Rex Harrison.
 Ian Hay's A Present from Margate had 20 performances.
-Then in 1934 White was cast in an elaborate production of The Golden Toy at the London Coliseum.
+In 1934, White was cast in an elaborate production of The Golden Toy at the London Coliseum.
 The cast included Peggy Ashcroft, Wendy Toye, and a dancing elephant called Rosie.
 This was a big success, with 185 performances.
 A film, Lucky Loser, followed.

-In early 1935 White was cast in a revival of the highly successful The Barretts of Wimpole Street.
+In early 1935, White was cast in a revival of the highly successful The Barretts of Wimpole Street.
 This ran for 54 performances.
 This was followed by Ian Hay's film Admirals All.
 Over the summer, White was invited to Bexhill to direct I'll Leave It to You and Outward Bound.